shaunanoordin/zooniverse-tess-prototype/README.md

 The `babel-polyfill` requirement is require to fix an `Uncaught ReferenceError: regeneratorRuntime is not defined` error.

+**TODO**
+- It's currently difficult to override/extend styles of imported components, e.g. the Classifier, due to the randomised names.
+Investigate how this can be solved at the Monorepo.

 ## Usage

 __Install the dependencies:__